 Mr. Tankless Tells All!
 Installation and Rebates

 First, get a certified tankless installer to do your work.
 Not just any plumber off the street.
 Why?
-Because these units can easily get messed up by someone who doesn’t know what they’re doing.
+Because these units can easily get messed up.
 And worse, if you don’t use a certified tankless installer, then you void the warranty.
 Mr. Tankless says:

 “The manufacturers are very strict about who puts the product in.
 Installed correctly, these things are jewels.”

 Second, check with your city about rebates.
-Because the tankless water heaters are energy-efficient, many cities offer you an incentive to install one.
-In Austin, Texas, for example, the city currently offers a $650 rebate.
-On top of this, the US federal government offers a $300 tax credit.
+Because tankless water heaters are energy-efficient, many cities offer you an incentive to install one.
+On top of that, the US federal government offers a $300 tax credit.
 And on top of that, many manufacturers provide their own rebates.
 So spend an hour looking into this—it will pay off!

 Tankless Water Heater for the Bathroom?